AdnanTech/adnanquisar/source/_posts/twenty-five-things-id-tell-myself-ten-years-ago.md

 # 6. Focus is a muscle
 I've seen so many great people lose touch with the world due to a lack of focus.
 Often stemming from an unhealthy relationship with social media or doomscrolling, their focus muscles have diminished over time, and thereby their dreams.
 Respect long-form content and read books to build back your focus.
 Make social media interactions meaningful.
 Focus for long periods of time.

-# 7. Learn to disconnect
+# 7. Learn to Disconnect and Manage Attention
 The best thinking is often done offline.
+Social media can take away a lot of your time, and shorten your attention span.
+We live in a world where the commodity is our attention, be mindful of this and engage in things that do not profit from monitising it.

 # 8. Summer is the best
 The United Kingdom gets about 3 months of sun a year, June, July and August.
 Enjoy them whilst they last.